openqasm/openqasm/README.md

 output = measure input;  // should get zero
 ```

-## Plugins

-This repository also contains a plugin for working with OpenQASM 2.0 and 3.0 files in vim.
-You can find its full documentation in the [plugins/vim](plugins/vim) directory.

 ## Citation format

 For research papers, we encourage authors to reference.